tarantool/prometheus/README.md

 ## Getting started

 The easiest way is, of course, to use [one of the official Docker images](https://hub.docker.com/r/tarantool/tarantool/), which already contain the prometheus collector.
-But if you run on a regular Linux distro, first install the library:
+But if you run on a regular Linux distro, first install the library from [Tarantool Rocks server](http://rocks.tarantool.org):

 ```bash
 $ luarocks install tarantool-prometheus